 In 1861, citizenship was extended to the Jews of Tuscany and in 1882 the building of the magnificent Synagogue was completed.

 After the war the Jewish school was reopened and the Synagogue was renovated.

 The Jewish Community of Florence today

-Has about 1000 members, most of them of Italian or western Sephardic origin.
-Others are from Israel, the United States, Eastern Europe and North Africa.
-Members of the Orthodox Conference of European Rabbis, with an Orthodox Rabbi, vary from the strictly to the less observant.
+The Jewish Community today has approximately 1000 members, most of them of Italian or western Sephardic origin.
+Other members are from Israel, the United States, Eastern Europe and North Africa.
+The Community is part of the Orthodox Conference of European Rabbis, with an Orthodox Rabbi, members vary from the strictly to the less observant.
 The services follow the Spanish and Portuguese rituals and are held on the premises of the Moorish-style Synagogue, built in 1882.